Blockchain (the company) launches an exchange (The Pit) – TechCrunch

 The company called Blockchain is mostly known for its cryptocurrency wallet.
-Today, the company is also launching an exchange so that you can buy and sell cryptocurrencies without going through a third-party exchange.
+Today, the company is also launching an exchange so you can buy and sell cryptocurrencies without going through a third-party exchange.

-The company’s exchange is called The Pit and is focused on mainstream adoption and ease of use.
-It is available in 200 countries with support for a handful of cryptocurrencies and fiat currencies.
+The company’s exchange is called The Pit, and is focused on mainstream adoption and ease of use.
+It is available in 200 countries, with support for a handful of cryptocurrencies and fiat currencies.

 When it comes to depositing money in your account, The Pit currently supports USD, EUR and GBP via bank transfers.
 You can then buy and sell a handful of crypto assets — BTC, ETH, BCH, LTC, USDT and PAX.

-Behind the scene, Nicole Sherrod has been heading the product for a year.
+Behind the scenes, Nicole Sherrod has been heading the product for a year.
 She worked at TD Ameritrade and E*Trade in the past.
 And the company has opted for dedicated servers instead of a more traditional public cloud infrastructure, such as Amazon Web Services or Microsoft Azure.

 The startup is waving trading fees for the first 30 days.
 After that, in addition to spread, you’ll pay 0.24% in taker fees if you trade less than $100,000 per month, and 0.14% in maker fees.
 Fees get lower after that threshold, but you should probably consider an OTC desk for large transactions.